 These instructions have been issued by the Province of Ontario under O. Reg.
 346/20, s.
 2 (1).

 When do these instructions come into effect?

-Instruction for all enclosed public spaces came into effect at 12:01 am on July 17, 2020.
+Provincial requirements for mandatory face coverings in all enclosed public spaces came into effect at 12:01 am on October 3, 2020.